victor-mlai/Backwards-Comp-API-Cpp/README.md

 The tests are run twice, with the macro BC_API_CHANGED OFF (before the API change) and ON (after).

-/include represents an "unstable" library which exports both the old API and the new (changed) API based on the macro BC_API_CHANGED.
+/some_unstable_lib represents a library which exports both the old API and the new (changed) API based on the macro BC_API_CHANGED.

 /tests represents the users of the library whose code must compile